smithAchang/map/README.md

 so I extend it to support primitive types using as a key :)

 ## extended map
-+ enhance the robustnees for parameter type security
++ enhance the robustness for parameter type security
 + extend the code to support primitive types. e.g. int using the same skills of [/rxi/map](https://github.com/rxi/map)

 ## usage